Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Discussions and Limitations

-The first limitation of our research is the coverage of interviewees.
-We notice that most of our interviewees conducted research or white-collar jobs.
-Furthermore, since data analysis has only been an emerging daily job in recent years, most of our participants are between 25 and 30 years old.
-The limited coverage of interviewees leads to the risk of incomplete results.
-Therefore, we think that our participants' ideas should be treated as a probe into humans' attitudes toward human-AI collaborative data storytelling.
-We hope our research can inspire future studies where other groups of data storytellers, such as elders and YouTubers~\cite{yang2021design}, can be investigated.
+Our research is not without limitations. \rem{Specifically, our methodology has limitations in sampling and analysis methods.
+First, our results have limited coverage of data workers led by sampling bias.} We noticed that most of our interviewees conducted research or white-collar jobs.
+Furthermore, most of our participants are between 25 and 30 years old. \rem{The imbalance between genders and the limited number of interviewees should also be aware.} Therefore, \rem{the results reported in this paper may not cover opinions of all data workers and can be biased.} Our participants' ideas should be treated as a probe into humans' attitudes toward human-AI collaborative data storytelling.
+We hope our research can inspire future studies where other data storytellers, such as elders and YouTubers~\cite{yang2021design}, can be investigated. \rem{Furthermore, during analyzing the interviewees' opinions, one author coded all transcripts and another reviewed the results.
+Compared to analysis by multiple coders, coding by one person can introduce more subjective bias.
+To ensure that the bias is minimal, the author who was responsible for reviewing also conducted and attended several interviews to avoid being affected by the coder's personal bias.
+Following prior practices~\cite{moore2023failurenotes}, the final codes were decided through iterative discussions between the two authors.}

 Another limitation is the timeliness of our research.
 Our interviews with data workers were conducted in the first quarter of 2023.
 Along with the quick iteration of AI techniques, data workers' attitudes toward AI may change fast.
-Our participants' understanding of the technology advances may also be obsolete.
+Our participants' understanding of technological advances may also be obsolete.
 Therefore, some of our results can be outdated in the future.
 However, data workers' inherent needs (\eg, eliminating repetitive work) and concerns about AI (\eg, communicating with AI) may not change.
-As a result, we believe that our research is a starting point for raising researchers' awareness of data workers' attitudes toward human-AI collaboration.
+As a result, we believe that our research is a starting point for raising researchers' awareness of data workers' attitudes toward human-AI collaboration, and has the potential to serve as a snapshot of social perceptions about AI-powered tools for reflecting the development of a fast-changing area in the future.
 We sincerely hope that future research can continuously improve and complete our findings.

+\re{We also realized limitations brought by the approach of interview study to identify potential AI usage in data storytelling.
+Our summarized results reflect the expectation of AI participation instead of a complete view of potential AI usages in data storytelling.
+As summarized in Table~\ref{tab:roles_tasks}, some combinations of AI roles and tasks were not mentioned by the participants.
+They can also be explored in future tools.
+For example, an AI optimizer can improve the chart and text organization in slide decks when integrating story pieces, while it can help polish presentation videos automatically, such as adjusting the pace of presentation.
+When sharing data stories, AI reviewers can also provide suggestions to humans for improving their skills in presenting data stories.}